gruppe-adler/grad-persistence/README.md

 ```

 # Usage
 There are only two essential functions that you need to use.
-JIP players are handled automatically.
+JIP and disconnecting players are handled automatically.

 ## grad_persistence_fnc_saveMission
 Saves the current mission according to configuration.
 Has to be executed on server.
 Optionally shows a warning message before saving, so that players can leave their vehicles.
 (Players that are inside vehicles during saving will spawn dismounted, but inside the vehicle object.)